AlduinoCalderon/AlduinoCalderon/README.md

 # 🐢 Hi there, I'm Alduino Calderon!

-🎓 Final-year Technological Innovation Engineering student from Mexico 🇲🇽.
+🎓 Technological Innovation Engineering student from Mexico 🇲🇽.
 I have a solid foundation in software development and a strong passion for **math**, **problem-solving**, and **lateral thinking**.

 🌱 I’m continuously building my knowledge and exploring new technologies,